Silchar Language Martyrs Day: A Tribute to Forgotten Heroes

 The Events Leading Up to Silchar Language Martyrs Day

-7. They wanted to show their support for Bengali language rights.
+7. They united to support Bengali rights.

 The Main Incident of May 19, 1961